-Question: What kind of work qualifies for the stipend?
+What kind of work qualifies for the stipend?

 Special educators can work on IEP related duties, record maintenance, file preparation, report preparation, assessment related duties, conferring with parents, and other paperwork related to the implementation of IDEA.
-Extended days may not be used for professional development, district level planning, classroom setup/tear down, or direct student instruction.
+Extended days may not be used for professional development, instructional planning, classroom setup/tear down, or direct student instruction.

-Question: Can days be split between the weeks before and after the contract year?
+Can days be split between the weeks before and after the contract year?

 Yes.
 There is nothing in statute or administrative rule that prevents the special educator from splitting the days between the beginning and end of the school year.
-The days can be split in any configuration within the allowed timeframes, but may not exceed 6 days total.
+The days can be split in any configuration within the allowed timeframes but may not exceed the total number of days allotted for the current school year.